 They tracked down sponsored children and their families.
 They provided shelter, clean water, medicines and food.
 Our church partners became safe havens for families whose homes were destroyed.

-One of the heroes in Haiti is a former sponsored child.
+One of the heroes in Haiti is a Compassion alumnus.
 His name is Sony Fleurancier.

-Sony was not only a sponsored child; he was also a Leadership Development Program student who received a degree in Civil Engineering.
+Sony was not only a sponsored through Compassion’s program when he was a child; he was also a Leadership Development Program student who received a degree in Civil Engineering.
 Now, he’s using those skills to help Compassion rebuild schools in Haiti.
 The quake wiped out much of the nation’s infrastructure, including its schools.

 As you know, our program takes place in church-based schools.
 Without them, most of our sponsored children would not be able to receive an education at all.
 By the end of this year, we hope to have six new schools built, with a long-term plan to construct 30 schools in all.